NRO04/docker-build-push-action/README.md

 ## Set up

-To execute this action, you'll need to provide the DockerHub credentials, for security, it is recommended to create secrets on your repository.
+To perform this action, you'll need to provide the DockerHub credentials, for security, it is recommended to create secrets on your repository.

 Create secrets:
   - Go to Settings  >  Secrets, then creates secrets for your credentials.